Free Evaluation | Available 24/7

 • Wrongful death

-While the majority of construction site accidents are caused by a sudden incident, some injuries happen over time.
-For example, repetitive motion of overexertion can result in injuries.
-Non-impact injuries such as those that happen when lifting heavy weights are also common at construction sites.
+While the majority of construction site accidents are caused by a sudden incident, such as falls, slips, and trips, some injuries happen over time.
+For example, repetitive motion or overexertion can result in nonfatal injuries that require significant recovery time.
+Non-impact injuries, such as those caused by lifting heavy weights, are also common in the construction industry.

 Construction Site Injury Statistics